MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/work-with-horizontal-autoscaler.md

 ---
-title: Horizontal node autoscaling in Azure Kubernetes Services (AKS) on Azure Stack HCI
+title: Use PowerShell for horizontal node autoscaling in Azure Kubernetes Services (AKS) on Azure Stack HCI
-description: Learn about automatically scaling node pools in Azure Kubernetes Service (AKS) on Azure Stack HCI ms.topic: how-to
+description: Learn how to use PowerShell for horizontal node autoscaling in Azure Kubernetes Services (AKS) on Azure Stack HCI. ms.topic: how-to
 author: mattbriggs
 ms.author: mabrigg